pni-lab/connattractor/docs/01-paper.md

         - "One of the dataset used in preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI)  database (adni.loni.usc.edu).
 As such, the investigators within the ADNI contributed to the design and implementation of ADNI and/or provided data but did not participate in analysis or writing of this report.
 A complete listing of ADNI investigators can be found at: http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf"

 abbreviations:
-  CHNN: functional Connectome-based Hopfield Neural Network
+  FCHN: Functional Connectome-based Hopfield Network
   ABIDE: Autism Brain Imaging Data Exchange
   ADNI: Alzheimer’s Disease Neuroimaging Initiative
   COBRE: Center for Biomedical Research Excellence